|

 will call you a loser, but not a Nazi.

-Jedi—an artist, or a philosophical or social
+Jedi — an artist, or a philosophical or social

-leader—you will be rebuked for it.
+leader — you will be rebuked for it.

-But this, as we’ve
+But this, as I’ve

 been arguing all along, is not only